Female Hormone Test Kit (6 Biomarkers)

 This test can give you an insight into your hormonal health.
 Simply collect a sample of blood at home using a finger prick and send it to our lab for analysis, or you can choose a partner clinic or pharmacy to get your blood drawn.
 The kit contains everything you need to collect blood.
 Inside, you'll find lancets, instructions, lab request form, labels, tube, tube pouch, prepaid UN3373 envelope, tube holder, swabs, alcohol wipes and plasters.
 In extremely hot or cold weather, your sample may be at risk of damage.
 To help protect it, please drop it off directly at a post office instead of using a postbox.

 Female hormones play a crucial role in supporting various bodily functions such as fertility, metabolism, mood regulation, and even sleep patterns.
 Any alteration in these hormones can manifest through changes in your menstrual cycle, weight fluctuations, skin issues like acne, hair thinning, decreased energy levels, feelings of anxiety or depression, or even muscle weakness.
-There are also associations between hormonal levels and menopause.
+There are also associations between hormonal levels and menopause and perimenopause.

-Our convenient at-home test is designed to help you pinpoint whether a hormone imbalance could be the underlying cause of your symptoms.
+Our convenient at-home test with laboratory analysis and results is designed to help you pinpoint whether a hormone imbalance could be the underlying cause of your symptoms.

 It's worth noting that the contraceptive pill may impact your test results.
 If you decide to discontinue its use, we recommend waiting until your menstrual cycles return to their regular pattern before taking the test.
 Additionally, if you're not planning to conceive, ensure you use an alternative form of contraception during this period.